 Conflict of Interest

 Adhering to the policies set out above ensures that potential conflicts of interest at Board level are identified and appropriately managed.
 Authority Members must declare any potential new conflicts at the start of each Authority meeting.
-The Authority then determines how to manage the declared potential conflict, in line with the policy.The Authority has a Conflict of Interest Policy for Authority Members, and a Conflict of Interest Policy for Staff.
+If a conflict exists, then Authority Members must not take any part in discussion of the matter, or participate in the Authority’s decision.

 Probity guidelines have also been developed to assist with the VPA’s activities.
 Please click on VPA Probity Guidelines for more information.